 The earliest followers of Jesus met in each others' homes with glad and sincere hearts to break bread and to “spur one another on toward love and good deeds” (Hebrews 10:24).
 They shared a seven-day-a-week family-style commitment to one another.
-Before the coming of Jesus, the Hebraic followers of Jesus shared fellowship in homes to support and uphold communal righteousness.
+Hebraic followers of Jesus shared fellowship in homes to support and uphold communal righteousness.
 As spiritual extended families, their physical and spiritual lives were interconnected in load-bearing relationship.
 They knew from the Older Testament (see Psalms 14:5, Psalms 32, Proverbs 15:29, Malachi 3:18, and affirmed in the Newer Testament, 1 Peter 3:12) that God refuses to hear the prayers of the unrepentant and unrighteous.
 But those who confess their sins and turn from them are restored in righteousness through God’s forgiveness (1 John 1:9).
 Then He readily answers their prayers (James 5:16-18)!

 The second purpose for fellowship in homes as extended spiritual family parallels the purpose of the clan in Hebrew society.
 An individual belonged to a family, a family to a clan, the clan to a tribe, and the twelve tribes made up the nation of Israel.
 Home fellowship families function like clans to provide personal care for the individual and family, and link them to the larger and less personal relationships.
 Through the load-bearing nature of fellowship families in homes, members can support one another to increasingly trust God as well as respond as His instrument to answer needs as they fulfill the 54 one-anothering passages (love one another, serve one another) in the Newer Testament.
 And marriages and families that have been torn apart by death or divorce can be nurtured in the extended family of the home fellowship.
 Within this safe environment, mentoring and role modeling by those who have lived their lives for Christ can come alongside and guide those younger in their walk with their Lord.